English record producer, music journalist and M&V contributor Bill Newman was born in Maidstone, Kent on 26 October 1932.

 Quatuor Ebène plays Haydn, Webern and Schubert

-Emanuel Ax plays Beethoven and Schumann, and
+Emanuel Ax plays Beethoven and Schumann,

 Valeriy Sokolov and Eric Ferrand-N'Kaoua play Bach, Beethoven, Schumann, Enescu and Prokofiev